rambler-ios/team/processes/code-styles/swift/swift-style-guide-en.md

 ### 5.4 Switch Statements and `enum`s

 * **5.4.1** When using a switch statement that has a finite set of possibilities (`enum`), do *NOT* include a `default` case.
 Instead, place unused cases at the bottom and use the `break` keyword to prevent execution.
-This will help to avoid undefined behaviour when adding new cases to enums.
+This will help to avoid undefined behavior when adding new cases to enums.

 * **5.4.2** Since `switch` cases in Swift break by default, do not include the `break` keyword if it is not needed.